vX-KBM/Infinite-Procedural-Generation-Python/README.md

 Just Download the ".py" file.

-For the correct text display make the prompt window wider
+For the correct text display make the prompt window wider.